dj0abr/SSB_HighSpeed_Modem/README.md

 you need to run 2 programs, the first one is "hsmodem" which runs in a termimal without GUI.
 This is the modem doing all modulation and demodulation staff.
-The second program is the user interface "oscardata.exe".
+The second program is the user interface "oscardata.exe". oscardata.exe starts hsmodem automatically in the background.
+If you want to run hsmodem on one machine and oscardata on another then deactivate the autostart in the Setup menu in oscardata.exe

 * Windows
 download the installation file from here: